Sum-free subsets of finite abelian groups of type III: Introduction

 \section{Introduction}

-A subset $A$ of an abelian group $G$ is said to be {\em sum-free} if the sum of any pair of elements of $A$ lies in the complement of $A$.
-In other words, $A$ is sum-free if there is no solution to the equation $x+y = z$ with $x, y, z \in A$.
-For example, the subset of odd integers is a sum-free subset of the group ${\bf Z}$.
-By means of orthogonality of characters it is then easily seen that for a subset $A$ of a finite group $G$ to be sum-free it is necessary and sufficient that
+A subset $A$ of an abelian group $G$ is said to be {\em sum-free} if the sum of any pair of elements of $A$ lies in the complement of $A$ { in $G$}.
+In other words, $A$ is sum-free if there is no solution to the equation $x+y = z$ with $x, y, z$ in $A$.
+For example, the set of odd integers is a sum-free subset of the group ${\Z}$.